 The minor has an applied focus and offers possibilities for interdisciplinary collaboration.
 Math majors can use two courses required for the major towards this minor, so they may complete the minor with only 4 additional courses.
 Psychology, sociology, neuroscience, and economics majors can also use two courses required for the major towards this minor, so they may complete the minor with only 4 additional courses.
-This minor should appeal to students in these disciplines.
+However, students complete the minor with only 4 additional courses.
 However, students can complete the minor without taking any courses in other disciplines, so it does not depend on courses from other departments.
 The proposed minor will not have significant impact on enrollments in other departments or programs, but the students in the statistics minor will probably come from these departments because those are the students who are currently enrolling in MATH 227.